fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 ### multiInputTransformFunction:

 These transformations allows for multiple inputs.
 In their default blocks, besides the gradename, they require an `inputVariables` key.
 The value of this should be a hash of key-value pairs, where the key is the variable name and the value is the default value to assign to the variable in case no matching constant or path is found.
 For each of the variables declared, the system will look up the source-model path defined by <variable>Path in the transform and the <variable> declared in the transform.
-They will behave in the same way as `input` and `inputPath`, where the path takes priority , so the non-path value can be used as fallback if nothing found at the path..
+They will behave in the same way as `input` and `inputPath`, where the path takes priority , so the non-path value can be used as fallback if nothing found at the path.

 An example of a multiInputTransformFunction declaration: